jamienear/CoMP-MRS/README.md

 ### Jan 3, 2025 (GO)

 I have created a new 'parallel' development version `io_loadspec_bruk_new.m` alongside a new test suite `io_loadspec_bruk_newTest`.
 The new reader has a completely rewritten routine to extract header information from acqp, acqus, and method files, allowing these to be quite flexibly plucked from a struct.
 The new reader successfully runs the current test suite (15 datasets between DP01 and DP19), i.e., it loads the datasets without error (both with and without the 'rawdata' flag).

 ### Open Questions

 - (Jan 5 GO) Are the `fid` (combined and processed) data already eddy-current-corrected?
+There appears to be a parameter `EDC_OnOff` indicating this but it does not appear in all data.
 - (Jan 5 GO) For now, I'm applying the frequency shift (corresponding to the difference between FrqRef and FrqWork) to the *water-suppressed* data (PV-360 only) or to the ref data (if not PV-360), but I'm not confident that this is correct.
 - (Jan 5 GO) Is cutting off the number of points indicated in GRPDLY really sufficient?
 When I look at the FIDs, I frequently find that the top of the echo appears slightly after that chop-off point

 ### TO DO

+- [ ] (Jan 7 GO) If combined data are requested but not fid file is found, look for ser file (and return that)
 - [x] (Jan 5 GO) Test the extended dataset (DP20-DP32)
-- [ ] (Jan 5 GO) Test raw data loading
+- [x] (Jan 5 GO) Test raw data loading
 - [ ] (Jan 3 GO) Design tests to check that data are actually loaded *correctly*, i.e., do some sanity checks, visual inspection, etc.
 - [ ] (Jan 3 GO) Design tests for reference data (in the `mrsref` directories).
 - [ ] (Jan 3 GO) I have found some interesting code in Jessie's loader that does some scaling according to the receiver gain - need to look into that